 Bali was an absolute foodie’s delight.
 From seafood to tasty vegetarian options, there was enough in Bali to try out.
 Being a vegetarian, I did not find it difficult at all.
 I definitely recommend the Gado Gado, Nasi Goreng and Misi Goreng dishes.
 Also, sample their Sirsak fruit juice – quite an unusual non-alcoholic fruit drink.
 Being an extremely tourist friendly destination, you can even find Western food and Indian food restaurants in Bali.
 However, when you head east to the Flores islands, vegetarian options do get limited.

 I developed a taste for their seaweed dish – Capchay (pronounced as Chap-chay) and tofu. :).
-It was not bad to be honest, and since I was having fun, food did not really bother me.
+It was not bad to be honest, and since I was having fun, the food did not really bother me.

 8) Shopping in Indonesia